 Chugoku or Tohoku

 Hiroshima Peace Park is necessary stop on any Japan trip, be it two weeks in Japan, 1 week in Japan or otherwise.
 With this being said, I find the city-proper of Hiroshima, the largest in the Chugoku region, somewhat underwhelming, even if its streetcars are charming and its okonomiyaki pancakes are delicious.
-For my money, the biggest draw of spending 2-3 days in the Hiroshima area after you finish up in Tokyo and Kyoto is Miyajima Island and its floating torii gate.
+For my money, the biggest draw of spending 2-3 days in the Hiroshima area after you finish up in Tokyo and Kyoto is Miyajima Island and its floating torii gate, or potentially the charming port city of Onomichi.
 Alternatively, spend part of your 2 weeks in Japan exploring off the beaten path in San’in.

 Alternatively, follow up Tokyo and Kyoto with 2-3 days in the underrated Tohoku region in Japan’s northeast.
 Spend a day exploring Aomori City and nearby Hirosaki Castle, whose moat fills with sakura petals in late spring.
 In winter travel to Yamagata prefecture, sleeping at top-rated hot spring Zao Onsen to walk amid its so-called “snow monsters” and visit nearby Zao Fox Village.
 These options are particularly alluring (and slow in especially well) when Japan 3 weeks trips (or longer) are on the table.